there4/jquery-animatedborder/README.md

 ## Release History

+* 1.0.0 - Modernized testing framework and upgraded grunt.
+* 0.6.0 - Update with a new build system to run automated tests
-* Sep 10, 2011 - Initial release on github, relocated from jQuery plugins.
+* 0.5.0 - Sep 10, 2011 - Initial release on github, relocated from jQuery plugins.
-* Mar 23, 2012 - Update with a new build system to run automated tests

 ## License
 Copyright (c) 2012 Craig Davis